 “The damage done to these young girls was incalculable,” Nathan said.

-[Watch episodes of American Justice in the A&E App.]
+[Watch episodes of Secrets of Prince Andrew in the A&E App.]

 Although Maxwell expressed empathy for the victims, “she didn’t say she was sorry about the pain she caused,” former assistant U.S. attorney and current Fordham School of Law Associate Professor Cheryl G. Bader tells A&E True Crime.
 “She stopped short of accepting responsibility.
 And I think that impacted the judge.”